-Green Mountain Falls Planning &, Land Use serves the community by providing technical guidance on all aspects of zoning, building, development, and preservation.
+Planning & Land Use serves Green Mountain Falls by providing technical guidance on all aspects of zoning, building, development, and preservation.
 Through public outreach events and monthly advisory board meetings, the community proactively determines how land will be developed or conserved.

-Town Hall staff is available to assist applicants through every step of the building and land use approval process and advocates development that protects the public health and safety while safeguarding the natural environment.
-This is done primarily by enforcing the laws codified in GMF Land Use Code Sec.16 Zoning, Sec 17 Subdivision, Sec 18 Building Regulations.
+Town Hall staff is available to help applicants with the land use approval process and advocates development that protects the public health and safety while safeguarding the natural environment.
+This is done by enforcing the laws codified in GMF Zoning & Land Use Code Section 16 - Zoning, Section 17 - Subdivisions, and Section 18 - Building Regulations.

 Town of Green Mountain Falls